 Is there anything a woman can’t do?
-Not only do our bodies go through many changes throughout our lives, leaving us to renavigate the new normal, but we basically run the world, or at least our own world.
+Not only do our bodies go through many changes throughout our lives, leaving us to navigate the new normal, but we basically run the world, or at least our own world.

-With the many hats we wear, from a tenacious professional, loving spouse, kisser of booboos, chauffeur of the family, chef of the house, supportive friend, and at times, the life of the party, we need an extra boost to support us and our health.
+With the many hats we wear, from a tenacious professional, loving spouse, kisser of booboos, chauffeur of the family, chef of the house, supportive friend, and, at times, the life of the party, we need an extra boost to support us and our health.

 Ashwagandha can be that boost we need.

-Ashwagandha (scientific name withania somnifera) is an herb native to India and Southeast Asia.
+Ashwagandha (scientific name Withania somnifera) is an herb native to India and Southeast Asia.
 This herb is also known as Indian ginseng or winter cherry.
 Translated to “smell of the horse,” it is thought to be referencing the strong horse-like smell of the herb, and also the strength and vitality it provides.

 This herb has been used for thousands of years to reduce stress, increase energy, reduce inflammation, support mental health, and promote overall well-being.

 The roots are generally what you will find in an ashwagandha supplement.
 Supplements with only roots, without leaves, are thought to be the most pure.
 Once harvested, the roots are left to dry.
-After they are dried completely, they are processed into a powder, and sold as that powder or in a capsule.
+After they are dried completely, they are processed into a powder and sold as that powder or in a capsule.

 The ashwagandha berries are generally not eaten, although some cultures do consume these very bitter berries.
 While not often used for medicinal purposes in the form of supplements or teas, the berries can be used as a substitute for rennet in making cheese.

 Ashwagandha has been used in Ayurvedic medicine since 6000 BC.
-Ayurvedic medicine is an ancient Indian medical system with the belief that there is a delicate balance between the mind, body, and spirit, which is crucial for health and wellbeing.
+Ayurvedic medicine is an ancient Indian medical system with the belief that there is a delicate balance between the mind, body, and spirit, which is crucial for health and well-being.
 Ayurveda is still used around the world, and to this day continues to be a legitimate medical system in India.

 In Ayurveda, ashwagandha has been thought of as the most prominent Rasayana herb.
-Rasayana is translated to mean “path of essence,” and is described as an herbal preparation that promotes rejuvenation and youthfulness of mental and physical health.
-It was often given to children, the middle aged, and elderly people as a tonic to promote longevity.
+Rasayana is translated to mean “path of essence” and is described as an herbal preparation that promotes rejuvenation and youthfulness of mental and physical health.
+It was often given to children, the middle-aged, and elderly people as a tonic to promote longevity.

 Women go through many changes during life and have many responsibilities on their shoulders.
 Perhaps ashwagandha may be what we need to help support women’s overall health, support our changing bodies, and provide anti-aging remedies.

-Here are ways ashwagandha benefits women specifically.
+Here are ways ashwagandha benefits women specifically:

-Many women experience sexual dysfunction at some point in their lives, although it is hard to know just how many since many people, not just women, are hesitant to bring this concern up to their medical providers.
+Many women experience sexual dysfunction at some point in their lives, although it is hard to know just how many since most people, not just women, are hesitant to bring this concern up to their medical providers.